 A personal injury claim must be careful to calculate every expense related to the injuries you have received.
 If the recovery is going to take a long time, it is important that you can get medical opinion to confirm the time period involved and make as accurate an estimate as possible.

 Your attorney will discuss the components of a personal injury claim with you and how these can be determined in your individual case.
 In many, but not all states, there may be payments awarded for non-economic factors, such as the pain and suffering caused by the injuries.

 Consult with a Personal Injury Attorney

-The sooner you contact an experienced personal injury attorney, the better.
+The sooner you contact a personal injury attorney, the better.
 It would be hard to succeed with a significant claim against a big company all on your own.
 Insurers may try to take advantage of your lack of experience of the laws and ability to negotiate and either deny responsibility if an employee has been cited or offer to pay you an unsatisfactory amount.